SaKaRuMa/Leaflet.Canvas-Flowmap-Layer/README.md

 "One-to-many", "many-to-one" and "one-to-one" origin-to-destination relationships are supported by this custom layer.

-**Important**: The developer must format and provide a GeoJSON point feature collection in a specific format.
+**Important:** The developer must format and provide a GeoJSON point feature collection in a specific format.
 This layer expects that _both_ origin and destination attributes and spatial coordinates are available in each GeoJSON point feature's properties.

 Example of a single GeoJSON point feature within a feature collection that includes _both_ origin and destination info: